KirillKryukov/naf/Compress.md

 ## Synopsis

 `ennaf --in file.fa --out file.naf` - Compress a FASTA file.
-Input format is detected from ".fa" file extension.

-`ennaf --fasta <file.fa >file.naf` - Compress a using IO redirection (needs specifying input format).
+`ennaf <file.fa >file.naf` - Compress a using IO redirection.

-`gzip -dc file.gz | ennaf --fasta >file.naf` - Recompress from gzip to naf on the fly.
+`gzip -dc file.gz | ennaf >file.naf` - Recompress from gzip to naf on the fly.

 ## Temporary storage